 Writing has done wonders for me.
 Whether it is journaling, blogging, or even having a daily planner, writing works.
 It helps me to get the negative thoughts out of my head, and it helps to diminish any levels of anxiety that I am experiencing.
 I tend to be more organized, less stressed, and my mind is a lot clearer of any negative thoughts.

 4. Gone out more with friends

 Oftentimes when we are feeling depressed, we are at home and by ourselves.
-It isn’t until we find stillness when our minds become fluttered with negative emotions.
+It isn’t until we find stillness when our minds become cluttered with negative emotions.
 See, when we are by ourselves, we give our minds the opportunity to wander.
 Well, when you are experiencing depression, odds are that your mind will wander into dark and lonely places.

 One of the easiest ways to combat this is by grabbing a family member, a friend, or even going out by yourself in public.
 Go to a movie, go out to dinner, go play a game of pond hockey.
 Whatever you decide to do, surround yourself with others, and try to keep yourself occupied.

 This is probably going to seem like the corniest one of all of my suggestions, but the more that you fill your mind with positive thoughts, the better you will feel.
 Surround yourself with positive people, listen to positive podcasts on your way to work, hang positive quotes on your bathroom mirror, or even make affirmation boards.
 The more positivity that you can consume, the more you will see how amazing you already are, and the less depressed you will feel.